 Medicare Supplement Plans are offered through private insurance companies and are Supplement to Original Medicare.

-They pickup up areas when Medicare falls short in coverage.
+They pick up areas when Medicare falls short in coverage.

 You still have to be enrolled in Part A & Part B of Medicare to qualify for enrollment into a Medicare Supplement plan.